Setting Up Real-Time Matchmaking

 - You have the option to add a Realtime Script to the Match.
 However, in this example we'll not be covering real-time scripts.

 - To suit the real-time 4-player game we'll be building in a subsequent tutorial, we don't want the Match to start until all players have joined the game, so we've set both the Min.Players and the Max.Players to 4.

 - We've added a single Threshold for Absolute matching of players with skill level of zero.
 As we'll see in the later tutorial for Real-Time Matchmaking, we'll assume players for our TANK_BATTLE Match will have skill level zero.

-That is all that is needed to setup a real-time match in GameSparks!
+That's all that is needed to setup a real-time Match in GameSparks!